rgknp/AIDayLabs/lab01.4_customvision03/0_README.md

 To add the images we have in memory to the project, call the LoadImagesFromDisk() that either uploads images one at a time, or as a batch.
-The variables MbikesImages and RbikesImages should be used as the source of the image uplaod to the project.
+The variables MbikesImages and RbikesImages should be used as the source of the image upload to the project.
 The variables MbikesTag and RbikesTag can be used to associate the tags to the images using the CreateImagesFromData method from the trainingApi class.
 Add the code after the call to `CreateTag(project.Id, "Racing")` method.